yugabyte/yugabyte-db/docs/content/latest/introduction.md

 ### 6. Built-in enterprise features

-- Starting [v1.3](https://blog.yugabyte.com/announcing-yugabyte-db-v1-3-with-enterprise-features-as-open-source/), Yugabyte DB is the only open-source distributed SQL database to have built-in enterprise features such as Distributed Backups, Data Encryption, and Read Replicas.
+- Starting [v1.3](https://blog.yugabyte.com/announcing-yugabyte-db-v1-3-with-enterprise-features-as-open-source/), YugabyteDB is the only open-source distributed SQL database to have built-in enterprise features such as Distributed Backups, Data Encryption, and Read Replicas.
 Upcoming features such as [Change Data Capture](../deploy/cdc/cdc-architecture/) and [2 Data Center Deployments](../deploy/cdc/two-data-centers/) are also included in open source.

 ## What client APIs are supported by YugabyteDB?